EC-labs/cec-assignment/README.md

 To evaluate the architecture, during the demo session there will be a short discussion to understand the main design decisions taken by your team, followed by a qualitative assessment of the arcthitecture included in the report based on the principles of:
 - Seperation of Concerns: Evaluates the modularity of your architecture, and whether each service has distinct responsibilities, or if it has too many responsibilities.
 - Scalability: Analysis of your microservice’s theoretical scale.

-## Report

-10 page maximum report.
-Sections:
-- Problem Description: A description of the main problems your team focused on solving when coming up with a possible architecture.
-- Considerations and Trade-offs: The different solutions you considered to the problems you presented and their respective trade-offs.
-- Implementation Architecture: A description of the final architecture implemented for the assignment.
-- Results: Plots showing how your system performed throughout your own benchmarks and during the demo.
-You should include:
-  - HTTP server response time during the data consistency part of the demo;
-  - HTTP server response time during the stress test part of the demo;
-  - Architecture cost during the data consistency part of the demo (Memory and CPU usage);
-  - Architecture cost during the stress test part of the demo (Memory and CPU usage);
-- Future Work: What further improvements could be made to your architecture if your team had more time to dedicate to the project.
-- Learning Outcomes: Each team member should write a short paragraph.
-The paragraph should indicate what you feel were the most valuable learning outcomes through this assignment

 # Contact